sffranke/DIY-LED-Clubs/README.md

 In total these are +- 111 € for 3 Clubs

-Solder the wires to the Li-Ion Accu<br>
+Solder the wires to the Li-Ion accu<br>
 <img src="img/2-10180.jpg" width="200" raw=true alt="Accu 10180" style="margin-right: 10px;" />

 Roughen the surface for quick soldering<br>